nicodrose/monthly/README.md

 ## monthly

-Keeping up with New Years resolutions is tough, keeping up with them for a whole year is tougher.
+Keeping up with New Years resolutions for a whole year is tough.
 People today need something more manageable...welcome to monthly!

 # 📸 : Screenshots